dfine2/Prosper_IT_Code_Summaries/Python Live Project.md

             if name == input:
                 return link
 ```
 I then adjusted the original search URL, which directed searches to Portland's Craigslist, to instead send requests to the site that matches the user's search.
-The asteriks mark where I edited the code.
+The asterisks mark where I edited the code.

 ```Python
 def craigslistsearch(request):